Tales from the Golden Age: Episodes

-Newspaper editors and Party officials fret over a photograph of Ceaușescu and the visiting Giscard d'Estaing of France to be published in tomorrow's paper.
+Newspaper editors and Party officials fret over a photograph of Ceaușescu and the visiting French President Giscard d'Estaing to be published in tomorrow's paper.
 Much argument is had over how best to doctor the photograph to make Ceaușescu appear taller than d'Estaing, and whether he should be wearing a hat.
 Pressure is mounting as the deadline to get the paper out to the workers approaches.
 A hat is duly provided for Ceaușescu in the photograph, but no one notices until too late that he was already carrying one, leaving the image of him comically carrying one hat while wearing another.
 Police are sent out to retrieve all the copies that had been sent out.
 One copy is left uncollected on a train, and its reader laughs at the picture.

 Legend tells us that this was the only time that the paper, Scînteia, did not reach the workers.